smazurchuk/smazurchuk.github.io/about.md

 title: About
 permalink: /about/
 ---
 This is the basis of a GIT repro for documenting procedures and work-flows in the lab.
-While snippits of scripts can be found here, no data is hosted on github.
+While snippits of scripts can be found here, no lab data is hosted on github.

 The theme for this website is the default jekyll theme, with documentation at [jekyllrb.com](https://jekyllrb.com/).